alpha-asp/Alpha/docs/getting-started.md

 ## Running a simple example

-Once you have downloaded the jar, you can run a simple example with the following command:
+Once you have downloaded the jar, you can run a "hello world" program with the following command:
 ```
 ...$ java -jar alpha-cli-app-0.6.0-bundled.jar -str "world. hello :- world."
 ```